Can LLMs Make (Personalized) Access Control Decisions?: Results and Findings

 \subsubsection{System Configuration}

-Finally, we turn to our Hypothesis 3.2, that \textit{LLM-based access control can be configured to minimize false positives while maintaining utility and usability}.
+Finally, we turn to our hypothesis 3.2, that \textit{LLM-based access control can be configured to minimize false positives while maintaining utility and usability}.

-\paragraph{Choice of LLM} LLM choice matters - each comes with its own biases. e.g., the agreement with the majority votes and expert baseline varies between different models using the same prompt, and models do exhibit (see Table~\ref{tab:user_decision_overview}, Figure~\ref{fig:confusion_matrices_generic_personalized}).
+\paragraph{Choice of LLM} Model choice matters---each comes with its own biases.
+E.g., the agreement with the majority votes and expert baseline varies between different models using the same prompt (cf. Table~\ref{tab:user_decision_overview}).
 From our experiment with personalized models, there are also indications that this bias ``bleeds'' into personalized decisions.
-One can see this, for example, when one looks at the 31 no-scenario tasks for which more than 2/3 of users choose deny. $G_{\text{4o}}$ decided on ``allow'' for 3 out of these scenarios, and deny for the other 28.
+One can see this, for example, when one looks at the 31 no-scenario tasks for which more than 2/3 of users choose deny. $G_{\text{4o}}$ decided on \texttt{allow} for 3 out of these scenarios, and \texttt{deny} for the other 28.
 For the first 3 scenarios, $P_{\text{4o}}$ had an average deny rate of \nodyn{34.8\%}, while the average deny rate for the other 28 tasks was \nodyn{91.4\%}.
 We did not systematically analyze this effect, but deem it an important consideration for system designers.

-Further, the confidence scores produced by different LLMs show varying degrees of correlation with the user consensus, indicating that some models may provide more reliable confidence estimates than others (if it is even possible to get them at all, e.g. no logprobs for GPT-5).
-For the two models that we are able to get confidence scores for (GPT-4o and GPT-4.1), Figure~\ref{fig:confidence_score_distributions} shows the distribution of confidence scores.
-GPT-4o produces a more distributed set of confidence scores with a mean of \nodyn{87.0} (std: \nodyn{15.1}), while GPT-4.1 skews towards higher confidence scores with a mean of \nodyn{96.7} (std: \nodyn{9.1}).
-This indicates that GPT-4o's confidence scores might be more reflective of actual uncertainty.
+Further, the confidence scores produced by different LLMs show varying degrees of correlation with the user consensus, indicating that some models may provide more reliable confidence estimates than others (if it is even possible to get them at all, e.g., no logprobs for GPT-5).
+For the two models that provide logprobs (GPT-4o and GPT-4.1), Figure~\ref{fig:confidence_score_distributions} shows the distribution of confidence scores.
+GPT-4o produces a more distributed set of confidence scores with a mean of \nodyn{86.5} (std: \nodyn{15.3}), while GPT-4.1 skews towards higher confidence scores with a mean of \nodyn{97.0} (std: \nodyn{8.9}).
+This indicates that GPT-4o's scores are more reflective of actual uncertainty.

 \paragraph{Influence of confidence thresholds} In our analysis so far, we have considered all LLM decisions equally.
 However, in a practical setup, it might be desirable to only accept LLM decisions that are made with high confidence, and to fall back to alternative mechanisms (e.g., user input) when the LLM is uncertain.
 To investigate this, we analyze the impact of applying different confidence thresholds.
 A higher confidence threshold means that a lower number of decisions are considered, which could lead to higher user fatigue or annoyance, but it could improve the overall accuracy and security of the system.
 It might be desirable to have different thresholds for \texttt{allow} and \texttt{deny} decisions, as the cost of misclassifying these two types of decisions can be different.